Boxer dog puppy laying down with its head up and tilted.

 Bed size recommendation

 Given their medium to large size, Boxers require a dog bed that can comfortably accommodate their dimensions.
-A large bed, typically measuring around 90 to 110 cm (36 to 44 inches) in length, is ideal for most Boxers.
+A large dog bed, typically measuring around 90 to 110 cm (36 to 44 inches) in length, is ideal for most Boxers.
 If your Boxer likes to stretch out while sleeping, opting for an extra-large bed may provide additional comfort.
 Shop our Aztec Dog Lounge (Large) or the Pharaoh Dog Lounge (Large) for an ideal dog bed size.

 Comfort needs

 Boxers, with their muscular build, benefit from a bed that offers optimal support, particularly for their joints and when they reach senior years.
-An orthopaedic bed with memory foam and a sturdy frame is an excellent choice, as they provide cushioning that conforms to the dog’s body, helping to alleviate pressure points, providing proper support whilst promoting restful sleep.
+An orthopaedic dog bed with memory foam and a sturdy frame is an excellent choice, as they provide cushioning that conforms to the dog’s body, helping to alleviate pressure points, providing proper support whilst promoting restful sleep.
 This is especially important for Boxers prone to hip dysplasia or other joint issues.

 Durability

 Boxers are known for their playful nature, which can sometimes translate into chewing or roughhousing with their belongings.
-A durable dog bed, that will resist tears, will stand up to their energetic behaviour and last longer.
+A durable outdoor dog bed, that will resist tears, will stand up to their energetic behaviour and last longer.
 Look for beds with reinforced seams and tough, rip-resistant fabric.
 You may even like to consider water resistant liners for your boxer puppy.

 Boxer sog sleeping.